dmamills/stylish/README.md

 npm run coverage
 ```

-## benchmark example
+## examples

-you can see a small benchmarking app [here](https://dmamills.github.io/stylish-benchmark-demo)
+- [opensourceradio](http://radio.yomills.com) the project that caused this repo to be made
+- [the lil' benchmarker](https://dmamills.github.io/stylish-benchmark-demo) a small example app built for testing the performance of stylish

 ## license